JackHall-IT/osticket-prereqs/README.md

 <p></p>

 5.)
 Now that Internet Information Services, or IIS for short, is enabled we'll be downloading and installing everything we need from within the Google Drive.
+When you download the files from the google drive extract the contents into a folder.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>